First of all, yay. Election's over. Let's all go take a nap and chill for a second.

 Seriously, though, I stand by this.
 I KNOW that we are all being asked to increase our ability to hold intensity.
 We are.
 I believe it's actually part of a collective upgrade to our nervous systems (and especially to those of us who are 'empaths' or 'highly sensitive people.')

-In this time of great transition, you're either going to rise to the occasion or really struggle.
+In this time of great transition, you're either going to rise to the occasion or fall really f-cking hard.

 And for those of us who are helpers/healers, we need to develop the capacity to hold space for others at a level deeper than we ever imagined.